mitchness/DoorDilemma/README.md

 Beat.

                 ATTENDANT (V.O.)
          Thank you for waiting.

 Larry rolls his eyes.

                 ATTENDANT (V.O.)
          It appears you exceeded your validated parking time.

                 LARRY
          I know.
 I know.
-You see.

          I was delayed...

          by Slow-Mo!

+                ATTENDANT (V.O.)
+         You were XXKXKXK by what?

+                LARRY
+         By Slow-Mo!

 Larry finally pays.